In-A-Gadda-Da-Leela: Plot

 Sometime in the 31st century, a death sphere appears, destroying planets in its path.
 Professor Farnsworth soon discovers that the death sphere is headed for Earth.
 After running several simulations, he realizes that the death sphere is the result of a collision between two artificial satellites that were launched into Earth's orbit in 1998.
 One satellite, launched by the U.S. Federal Communications Commission (FCC), was known as the "V-chip" which censors inappropriate programs like The Pimpsons and Assarama, and the other satellite was called the "USAF Flying Destiny."
 Shortly after launch, the two mysteriously disappeared.
 The collision effectively created the death sphere and also gave the death sphere the name "V-GINY," a portmanteau of the two former satellites' names.
 The death sphere's purpose is later revealed as censoring indecent planets, thereby destroying them.

-Zapp Brannigan and Leela are sent to destroy the death sphere in an undetectable one-person ship built by Farnsworth.
+Zapp Brannigan and Leela are sent to destroy the death sphere in an undetectable one-man craft built by Farnsworth.
 Upon confronting the sphere's control center, Leela utters "holy cr—", triggering the censor, which sends a black, crude oil-like substance towards them.
 Their counterattack weaponry proves to be ineffective against the mysterious substance, forcing the duo to retreat.
 They end up stranded on a Garden of Eden-like planet (complete with a talking serpent, though Brannigan dismisses this as a hallucination) where Brannigan tries to woo Leela through deceit and purposely leaving her trapped and mentally addled.
 However, Brannigan ultimately scammed Leela; the two really landed on Earth.

 In the meantime, the Planet Express crew travels to Lo'ihi Island in Hawaii, the one spot where humanity has not made its mark.
 There, they desperately attempt to convince the death sphere that there is still some decency on Earth by performing a purity chant.
 However, Bender cannot keep to himself and begins fornicating with the satellite encoder.

 Following the incident, Fry wanders the island in search of a good spot to "take a dump".
 As he wanders, he finds the stranded Leela, at which point V-Giny appears on Earth, and in a bargain made between it and the Planet Express crew, agrees to spare the planet if "Adam" (Brannigan) and "Eve" (Leela) consummate their relationship.
 Brannigan tries to bargain his way out due to the uncomfortable setting but Leela forces him into it, which causes Fry a great deal of grief, and he begs for it to be censored.
 V-Giny states that it is "approved for all audiences" and leaves Earth.